seannyD/IntroToGitForTheLanguageSciences/Tutorials_source/tutorial4/Tutorial4.md

 The command `git pull` actually does two things: it downloads stuff from GitHub, then performs a `git merge`.
 If you just want to download stuff, use `git fetch`.

+## Avoid tracking mac .DS_Store files

+.DS_Store files are files that macs use to keep track of how you view folders.
+They're not really important to a project, but can cause conflicts because different users will modify the files in different ways.
+There's one of these files in every folder, so a simple line in .gitignore won't work.
+You can tell git to always ignore .DS_Store files in all repositories:

+	> echo .DS_Store >> ~/.gitignore_global
+	> git config --global core.excludesfile ~/.gitignore_global

+Note that this is not retroactive.
+To remove .DS_Store files from an existing repository, you can use the following line.
+But be careful - this uses `git rm` which can delete files from your system.

+	> find . -name .DS_Store -print0 | xargs -0 git rm --ignore-unmatch